Raymond Collishaw: Second World War

 With the Italians in disarray, Churchill again took some of Collishaw's forces and sent them to Greece.
 While Collishaw's forces were thereby reduced, he still argued with senior command that British forces should pursue the fleeing Italians to push them completely out of Libya without delay.
 However with the slow arrival of the Germans in Tripoli, the decision made was to remain in-place.
 It was not long before aircraft of the Luftwaffe began to provide serious opposition, and their aircraft (particularly the Junkers Ju 87 and Ju 88, and Messerschmitt Bf 109 and Bf 110) being considerably superior to available British forces in Egypt.
 Logistics, supply, and equipment issues made resisting German air attacks much more difficult.
 With Italian air reinforcements also starting to flow in, Collishaw's forces were starting to lose more aircraft than they were being supplied with.
 Rommel's advances meant that the RAF and supporting units were often being employed to cover retreats.
 Command of the RAF was restructured in April, Collishaw now commanding the 202 Group.
-In May, a badly-needed convoy arrived carrying 50 Hurricane fighters.
+In May, a badly needed convoy arrived carrying 50 Hurricane fighters.
 With the failure of Operation Battleaxe in June, British forces were seen as in need of reorganization.
 While Collishaw's air forces were holding their own and providing excellent support, losses were mounting, and replacement crews were relatively inexperienced.

 In July 1941, Collishaw, like many senior British commanders who had been in action Africa, was recalled from the desert.
 He was replaced with Air Vice-Marshal Coningham.
 Promoted to his final rank of Air Vice Marshal, he was given a headquarters posting in Fighter Command in Scapa Flow, Scotland, and remained there until July 1943, when he "was retired".
 He spent the rest of the war as a Civil Defence Regional Air Liaison Officer, returning to Canada at war's end.

 Later years and legacy

 In his retirement, Collishaw pursued some varied involvement with mining companies, just like his father had before him.
 In his spare time, Collishaw would often research First World War aerial history, corresponding widely with former pilots, historians, and enthusiasts.

-His memoirs were titled Air Command, A Fighter Pilot's Story and were published in 1973."I feel that my days of command in North Africa, when we had to outwit and outfight a numerically superior enemy by a combination of deception, superior tactics and fighting spirit, represent by far my best effort.
-Yet if I am known at all to my fellow Canadians and others it is through more carefree days, when as a young fighter pilot, with the limited responsibilities of a flight and squadron commander on the Western Front, I had the good fortune to shoot down a number of the enemy without in turn being killed."
+His memoirs were titled Air Command, A Fighter Pilot's Story and were published in 1973.

 Collishaw died on 28 September 1976 in West Vancouver, British Columbia at the age of 82.